What Does a Car Warranty Cover?

 Bumper-to-bumper warranties are available through both factory warranties and extended warranties.
-It covers more than a typical warranty and could extend to things like air conditioning systems, steering, high tech systems (like GPS), and more.
+It covers more than a typical warranty and could extend to things like air conditioning systems, steering, high-tech systems (like GPS), and more.

-A bumper-to-bumper warranty can cover:
+A bumper-to-bumper warranty can cover the following:

 - All major vehicle systems

 - Air conditioning and heating (compressor, condenser, evaporator systems, etc.)

 - Steering systems (power steering, pump, hoses, rack, pinion, etc.)

 - Electrical components (alternator, power windows, locks, sunroofs, etc.)